- Location: New Mexico

 - You must have either finished, be attending, or have signed up for an authorized driver education program.
 This can be with a private company licensed by the state, or it can be an old-fashioned high school course.

-- Once you get the permit, you must hold it for at least six months.
-During that time you will need to log 50 hours of drive time, with 10 of those hours being at night.
+- Once you get the permit, you must hold it for at least 6 months.
+During that time you will need to log 50 hours of drive time with 10 hours of the total taking place at night.
 A parent must sign off on the log.

-- A qualified instructor or a driver at least age 21, who has had a license for at least three years, must be in the car with you any time you are behind the wheel.
+- A qualified instructor or a driver at least 21 years old, who has had a license for a minimum of 3 years, must be in the car with you any time you are behind the wheel.

 - The permit is $10.